chris/http_error_simulator/README.md

 e.g. set your hosts file to handle some domain, to re-route traffic to this, to simulate an error you're getting from a 3rd party API.

+You will want to customize the handler to return the status code and body that you want, etc.

 Run it like this (for it's default port 8000):

 ```